Create Custom HomeKit Notifications For Smarter Responses

 These actions can be run from both tools, although Controller can do this only as part of a workflow.
 That’s not a big deal, even if you have to create a workflow only with the webhook action in it.
 These essentially allow you to make a web request to whatever API you need.
 This allows for flexible integration with a wide variety of third-party tools as well as being able to program your own custom tools if you’re so inclined.
 It’s certainly the most specialized action on offer, but it’s a useful one for power users to have available.

-Creating and Using Custom Notifications
+Creating And Using Custom Notifications

 Whichever tool you choose, the way we implement custom notifications is essentially the same.
 We’ll be using the shortcut action Get contents of URL.
 This action is available both in regular shortcuts (through the Shortcuts app) and in the subset of actions provided for us in HomeKit automations.
 This action is simply used to execute whatever the URL points to.